IC-Alchemy/MudrasSequencer/README.md

 - Uses an Adafruit MPR121 capacitive touch sensor to scan a 4x8 button matrix (32 buttons).
 - The matrix is initialized and scanned regularly.
 - Button events are handled by `matrixEventHandler()`, which toggles sequencer steps or modifies note/velocity when specific buttons are held.
+- The matrix module dispatches button press and release events via callbacks.
+- A new rising edge callback feature triggers a user-defined function when a button is first pressed.
-- Debouncing and event dispatching are managed by the matrix module.
+- Debouncing is handled externally by the application.

 ### MIDI and Clock Handling